Tony Bloom – From Sunday Football to Sports Betting Celebrity with an Impressive Net Worth

 During the same period, he earned the nickname "Lizard" thanks to his ice-calm attitude when playing some of the highest stake poker games.

-Apart from playing the card game, he also bet on it, investing in several new online poker sites, some of which were later sold for millions of dollars.
+Apart from playing the card game, he also bet on it, investing in several new UK online casinos and poker sites, some of which were later sold for millions of dollars.

 At the tables, he managed to make a decent profit as well.
 Some of his biggest cashes include: